Progress report: the construction industry

 Recommendations 15, 16, 17 and 18 form a package of work to ensure that fire engineers play their part in driving safety in design and delivery and to attract and retain skilled professionals.

-We have now engaged a panel of experts and academics in the field to consider what should be expected of a competent fire engineer in line with Recommendation 17, and advise on the implementation of other recommendations in respect of fire engineers.
-Further information about the panel, including its membership, is available here.
+We have engaged a panel of industry, academic, and regulatory experts in the field to consider what should be expected of a competent fire engineer in line with recommendation 17 and advise on the implementation of other recommendations in respect to the fire engineering profession.
+See further information about the panel, including its membership.

-We will set out our plans for next steps in relation to the recommendations concerning fire engineers in autumn 2025.
+We will set out plans for next steps in relation to the recommendations concerning fire engineers by the end of this year.

 Recommendation 19